fboucquez/symbol-bootstrap/docs/enrolRewardProgram.md

   --maxFee=maxFee         the max fee used when announcing (absolute).
 The node min multiplier will be used if it is not
                           provided.

+  --ready                 If --ready is provided, the command will not ask for confirmation when announcing
+                          transactions.

   --useKnownRestGateways  Use the best NEM node available when announcing.
 Otherwise the command will use the node
                           provided by the --url parameter.